Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

 THO

-Thor Industries reported fiscal third-quarter net sales of $2.78 billion, down 3.9% from $2.89 billion a year earlier, as profit metrics weakened on lower towable RV volumes and heavier cost pressure.
+Thor Industries reported fiscal third-quarter net sales of $2.78 billion, down 3.9% from $2.89 billion a year earlier, as weaker towable RV demand and softer margins outweighed gains in motorized and European operations.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.